Tyrrrz/CliFx/Readme.md

 </p>

 **CliFx** is an opinionated framework for building command-line applications.
-It provides a model to express command interactions through a relationship of classes and properties, skipping all the low-level infrastructural concerns like argument parsing, routing, error handling, and help generation.
+It provides a model for expressing command interactions through classes and properties, skipping all the low-level infrastructure concerns like argument parsing, routing, error handling, and help generation.

+> [!NOTE]
-**This is the readme for CliFx v3 (alpha).
-For v2, see [this readme](https://github.com/Tyrrrz/CliFx/blob/2.3.6/Readme.md)**.
+> This is the readme for CliFx v3 (alpha).
+For v2, see [this readme](https://github.com/Tyrrrz/CliFx/blob/2.3.6/Readme.md).

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/prime/docs/why-so-political.md)</sup>